 Workers Legal Rights And Workplace Injury Claims

 Not all workplace injuries result in a trip to the ER.
-What rights do you have when your injuries are slow and progressive, like repetitive motion injuries?
+What rights do you have when your injuries are slow and progressive, like Carpal Tunnel Syndrome or other types of repetitive motion injuries?
 If this type of injury prevents you from working, how can you take it up with an employer?

 Workers Legal Rights And Workplace Injury Claims – When we think of workplace injuries our thoughts often jump to serious falls or accidents with machinery.
 However, a large number of work-related injuries actually develop over time from the cumulative effect of repetitive movements or postures while performing your job.
 Fortunately, employees can receive workers’ compensation benefits for repetitive stress injuries (RSIs) so long as they can prove their work duties are the cause.
 These cases can be complex to evaluate and even more complex when trying to claim from an employers’ workers’ compensation insurance – so talk with an experienced workers’ compensation attorney to help evaluate your case.